sureshHARDIYA/skmukhiya2021/content/posts/2019-06-24--query-parsing-and-validation-in-graphQL/index.md

 category: "Software Development"
 tags:
   - "GraphQL"
-  - "Query parsing"
+  - "GraphQL Query parsing"
-  - "Query validation"
+  - "GraphQL Query validation"
 description: "The main aim of this article is to show how a GraphQL query is parsed and validated before execution.
 Here, I assume the reader knows about what is GraphQL?; how to compose GraphQL  schema?; what is GraphQL query? and what are resolvers,  mutations and subscriptions?"
 socialImage: ast.png
 ---